Barthélemy Pouliot

 Barthélemy Pouliot (October 15, 1811 – February 26, 1890) was a Quebec businessman and political figure.
 He represented L'Islet in the 1st Canadian Parliament as a Conservative member.

 He was born in Saint-Jean on the Île d'Orléans in 1811 and was educated at Quebec City.
 He became a merchant in L'Islet-sur-Mer.
 Pouliot was one of the founders of the Québec, Chaudière, Maine and Portland Railway.
 He also served as justice of the peace.
-In 1854, he was elected to the Legislative Assembly of the Province of Canada for Dorchester.
 Pouliot was elected to the House of Commons in 1867; his election was annulled after an appeal but he was reelected in an 1869 by-election.

 He died at L'Islet in 1890.